ziur/sdfc-idea/_docs/unit-test.md

 #### **Objective**

-This task execute all unit test classes in your organization but it is also possible execute some unit test using wildcards.
+This task executes all unit test classes in your organization but it is also possible execute some unit test using wildcards.
 It generates reports about:

  * Code coverage report.
  * Unit test report

 #### **Parameters**
-This task has two parameters called ***async*** and ***cls*** where the first is used to run test asynchronously another one you can send a wildcard to run this task.
+This task has two parameters called ***async*** and ***cls*** where the first is used to run test asynchronously by default it runs test synchronously another one is used to choose specific test classes using wildcards.

 ## Executing RunTest task